 The company grew, relocating to Utah in 1973.
 Gibbs and his wife poured their profits back into the business and lived on savings.
 They spent that first summer converting an old barn (built in 1916) on the Smith family farm into offices.
 Smith will never forget sharing the barn with cows those first few years.
 “You could hear them mooing through the walls,” he says with a smile.
 “People could hear them over the phone, too.”
 When he would explain the ruckus, the response on the other end of the line was always the same: “You do what?
 From where?”

-Today, the Barn is home to three sheep—Wilma, Mabel, and Frannie, three hens, and a menagerie of cats.
+Today, the Barn is home to three sheep—Wilma, Morning Glory, and Frannie, three hens, and a menagerie of cats.
 There are also humans, who produce beautiful books that can be found all around the world.

 An Independent Publisher.

 Today, Gibbs Smith Publisher is employee-owned, and organized as a B Corp.
 Its employees are not only concerned with creating works of art with every book they publish, but in promoting social and environmental accountability.
 With a warehouse and distribution center ten minutes away from the original barn location, the company continues to thrive in its standing as an independent publisher.